gvSIGAssociation/gvnix/readme.txt

 * Save in SVN:					svn commit

 Save in SVN can be done after each git command or only last command.
+Update gvNIX parent pom roo version reference to new value.

 Other userful Git commands: